Is there a tube strike on today?

 Is it just the Underground that is affected?

-No. London trams will see a reduced service, while the DLR will have services into Bank running 07.00-18.30 only.
+No. Due to the additional Unite industrial action, London trams will see a reduced service, while the DLR will have services into Bank running 07.00-18.30 only.

 Due to the separate bus driver strike on 19 and 20 August, the following routes will see cancellations and disruption: 18, 33, 49, 65, 70, 71, 72, 85, 94, 105, 110, 116, 117, 148, 203, 211, 216, 220, 223, 224, 235, 258, 265, 266, 272, 281, 283, 290, 293, 371, 404, 406, 411, 418, 419, 423, 440, 465, 467, 470, 481, C1, E1, E3, H17, H22, H32, H37, H91, H98, K1, K2, K3, K4, K5, N9, N18, N33, N65, N72, N266 and S3.